lukesmurray/react-query-autosync/README.md

 A helpful react hook for building interfaces which require autosave.
 Read more about the motivation and design in the [original blog post](https://lsmurray.com/blog/react-query-auto-sync-hook).
+Check out the quick example below or feel free to run the [drawing demo](./src/components/Demo.tsx) on your own machine.
+To run the drawing demo simply clone the repository and run `yarn` followed by `yarn dev`.
+If you open two browser windows to `localhost:3000` you can click to draw and the drawings will sync between pages.

 ## Example